-Course Structure .
-1 .
+Course Structure . \ .

-Evalua tion metho d Learnin g method Name of the unit or topic Required learning outcomes Watc hes The week In- perso n tests Lecture s are in .person Meaning of international relations We show in it the definitions that dealt with the concept .of international relations ٣ ٠.
-In- perso n tests Lecture s are in .person The difference between foreign policy, international politics and . international relations behavior directed towards the outside, while international policy is the result of the convergence of the foreign policies of countries, while international relations are the mutual interactions .between countries ٣ ٠,٢ In- perso n tests Lecture s are in .person International Law and International Relations It is the legal rules that regulate international ,relations.
-In other words international relations ٣ ۰,۳ without international law .are a state of chaos ln- Lecture International System It is a group of independent ٣ . ٤ perso s are in political units that interact n tests .person with each other with some - .regularity In- Lecture Characteristics of the It deals with the ٣ .• perso s are in international system comprehensiveness and n tests .person interaction between .international units ln- Lecture International System It discussed the units that ٣ .٦ perso s are in Units make up the international n tests .person system, which are primary l-a Lastura The difference .and secondary units · · · · · · · · · · · · · · · · · · · In- Lecture The difference between the The international system, which deals with the basic ٣ ٠,٧ perso n tests s are in .person international system and secondary units.
-As for ' 11 (63(3 .person and the global system the global system, we deal and the global system with civil society organizations in addition to the basic and secondary units ln- Lecture Structure of the The state of interaction ٣ ٠,٨ perso s are in international political between the units of the n tests .person system international political • • .system ln- Lecture International Relations It is a set of assumptions ٣ ٠٩. perso s are in Theories that are made in order to n tests .person explain the phenomenon of international politics. ln- Lecture The most important liberal theory, neo- theory ٣ ٠١٠ perso theories and ,Liberalism, realism n tests .person approaches in .neorealism, behaviorism international relations In- Lecture Factors affecting ,Geographical, military ٣ .11 perso s are in international relations economic, technological ' • ' ' n tests .person factors In- Lecture Power in International In this concept, we explain ٣ 1 7 perso s are in Relations the tangible and intangible • n tests .person capabilities that countries .possess ln- Lecture War in International The latest negotiation tools ٣ ١٣. perso s are in Relations for the foreign policy maker n tests .person ln- Lecture A war scorer Political, economic, military ٣ ۱٤. perso s are in and security objectives n tests .person
+Evalua tion metho d Learnin g method Name of the unit or topic Required learning outcomes Watc hes The week In- perso n tests Lecture s are in .person Meaning of international relations We show in it the definitions that dealt with the concept .of international relations 4 ٠.١ In- perso n tests Lecture s are in .person The difference between foreign policy, international politics and . international relations We explain in it that foreign policy is the political behavior directed towards the outside, while international policy is the result of the convergence of the foreign policies of ٣ ٠.٢

+Г

+countries, while

+international relations are

+the mutual interactions

+.between countries

+ln- Lecture International Law and It is the legal rules that ٣ ٣.

+perso s are in International Relations regulate international

+n tests .person relations.
+In other words

+international relations

+without international law

+are a state of chaos

+ln- Lecture International System It is a group of independent ٣ ٤.

+perso s are in political units that interact

+n tests .person with each other with some

+., regularity

+In- Lecture Characteristics of the It deals with the ٣ .0

+perso s are in international system comprehensiveness and •

+n tests .person interaction between

+11 10010 .pcr30ii international units

+In- Lecture International System It discussed the units that ٣ ٠,٦

+s are in Units make up the international ' • '

+perso n tests Office I -

+II lesis .person system, which are primary

+l 10 Lastura The difference .and secondary units

+In- Lecture The difference The international system ٠,٧

+perso s are in between the which deals with the basic ٣

+n tests .person international system and secondary units.
+As for

+and the global system the global system, we deal

+with civil society

+organizations in addition to

+the basic and secondary

+.units

+In- Lecture Structure of the The state of interaction ٣ ٠,٨

+perso international political

+n tests .person system international political

+.system

+In- Lecture International Relations It is a set of assumptions ٣ ٠٩.

+perso s are in Theories that are made in order to

+n tests .person explain the phenomenon of

+= international politics.

+In- Lecture The most important liberal theory, neo- theory ٣ ٠١٠

+perso s are in theories and ,Liberalism, realism

+n tests .person approaches in .neorealism, behaviorism

+• international relations ,

+In- Lecture Factors affecting ,Geographical, military ٣ 11

+perso s are in international relations economic, technological •

+n tests .person factors

+11 10013 .60.0011